Sosipatra

-Sosipatra (Σωσιπάτρα) was a Greek Neoplatonist philosopher and mystic who lived in Ephesus and Pergamon in the first half of the 4th century CE.
+Sosipatra (Σωσιπάτρα) was a Greek Neoplatonic philosopher and mystic who lived in Ephesus and Pergamon in the first half of the 4th century AD.
 The story of her life is told in Eunapius' Lives of the Sophists.

 Early life

-Sosipatra was born in or near Ephesus, likely in the early 4th century CE, to a wealthy family.
+Sosipatra was born in or near Ephesus, likely in the early 4th century AD, to a wealthy family.
 When she was five years old, two men came to work on her father's estate.
 When they produced a bounteous harvest beyond all expectation, they persuaded him to hand Sosipatra, and his estate, over to their care.
 The father was told to leave home for five years, during which Sosipatra was educated by the two men in ancient Chaldean wisdom.
 When the father returned, Sosipatra was radiant in her beauty, and was said to have possessed extraordinary psychic and clairvoyant abilities.

 Philosopher

 Sosipatra later married Eustathius of Cappadocia.
 Eustathius and Sosipatra had three sons, one of whom, Antoninus, became a significant philosopher and theurgist in his own right.

 After the death of her husband, she retired to Pergamon, where her skill as a philosopher made her as popular as Aedesius, who also taught philosophy there, and who became her consort; they founded a school of philosophy there.
 Eunapius tells us that after the students had attended the lectures of the Neoplatonist philosopher Aedesius, they would go to hear Sosipatra's.
 Her teachings, however, were reserved for the advanced students, or the "inner circle".